Zones and Overlays

-More information on zones, overlays and the Victorian Planning Scheme can be found at the Department of Transport, Planning and Local Infrastructure (DTPLI).
+More information on zones, overlays and the Victorian Planning Scheme can be found at the Department of Environment, Land, Water and Planning website.

 A property report can identify what zones and overlays affect your property, which can be obtained from Planning Maps Online.

 The State Government has announced its intention to update its Bushfire Management Overlay (BMO) mapping to identify areas across Victoria considered to be exposed to extreme bushfire risk.
 This initiative is being undertaken in response to recommendations made in the 2009 Victorian Bushfires Royal Commission.
 Details of the initiative can be viewed at website of the Department of Environment Land Water & Planning.

 The Baw Baw Planning Scheme already applies the BMO to bushfire risk areas.
 If implemented, this initiative will extend application of the BMO in the Planning Scheme.
 Currently around 3,067 new properties are proposed to come into the BMO around Baw Baw, and proposed that schedules will streamline the permit process for 60+ residential lots.